 The term lingua franca was first coined in the beginning of the 17th century by the Italians.
 At that time, it represented a conglomeration of mostly Italian, with a smattering of French, Portuguese, Spanish, Turkish, Greek, and Arabic, and was used primarily as the language of commerce.
 The term literally means “Frankish language”, as “Frank” was a common designation for all western Europeans since approximately the 12th century.

 Today, English is a common lingua franca across the globe.
 According to some estimates, almost 80 percent of English speakers in the world are non-native speakers.
+(Although you can’t get by on just English in all countries).
 Below you will find more information about a phenomenon that bears on language, culture, commerce, and diplomacy.

 Where is it used?

 Apart from serving as a useful heuristic in Europe, where a Spaniard, a Frenchmen, and a German might all carry on a conversation in English, English as a lingua franca (ELF) plays an important role in former Anglophone colonies such as India, Pakistan, Nigeria, Uganda, and Zimbabwe, among many others.

 ELF differs from Standard English in a number of ways.
 Several documented overarching similarities are variances in article usage (or no article usage at all), variances in preposition usage, and novel use of morphemes (such as importancy and smoothfully).
 Many instances of ELF also incorporate across-the-board third-person singular usage (such as “He go to the store.”), using “who” and “which” interchangeably, and a lack of gerunds.
 Verbally, noted differences include the omission of some consonants and addition of extra vowels, as well as a general tendency towards efficient communication over grammatically normative English.